This post is part of the "Definitive Guide To Windows 10 Servicing" blog series. Last update: Sept. 2018.

 Unfortunately, Microsoft's main enterprise selling points for Windows 10 (at least up until the Fall Creators Update was released in October 2017) weren't enticing enough for business managers to push for the move.
 For example, Microsoft talks a lot about:

 - Windows-as-a-Service.
 This is probably the biggest elephant in the room you will need to address.
-While you see the upsides of keeping your estate always up-to-date and secure, for business managers this could spell disaster as it means having to go through a mini-Windows migration every six months rather one large one every three to four years.
+While you see the upsides of keeping your estate always up-to-date and secure, for business managers this could spell disaster as it means having to go through a mini-Windows migration every six to twelve months rather one large one every three to four years.

 - Cortana, Microsoft's digital assistant that can help you open applications, set reminders, and much more.
 While some (mostly mobile) users will see tremendous benefits, most enterprises are concerned about it slowing work down rather than speeding it up or see a potential security risk in the voice-enabled technology.
 Only by embedding Cortana into internal business processes will end users see the full benefit.